 9.1 – The measurement, analysis, and evaluation of QMS performance should be carefully considered.
 Companies should take care to ensure they are collecting the right information through the right methods at the proper time.
-By developing company dashboards with key performance indicators, they can easily circulate vital performance information to top management on a regular basis, increasing awareness and providing a method of quick identification of problem areas.
+By developing company dashboards with key performance indicators, they can easily circulate vital performance information to top management regularly, increasing awareness and providing a method of quick identification of problem areas.
 AS9100 also requires companies to include information monitoring of customer satisfaction, on-time delivery, and complaints along with requested corrective action.
 This additional monitoring can help companies develop and implement plans that address common customer-related deficiencies.
 The overall goal of the QMS is to increase customer satisfaction, and, in the aerospace industry, that is especially crucial.

 9.2 – Internal audits are also required of the AS9100 QMS development and the program must define the scope, practices, auditor responsibilities, and frequency of audits.
 Used to measure the degree of conformity to requirements both before the external certification audit and as a tool to maintain compliance, these audits include the evaluation of all customer and regulatory requirements your system should be addressing.
-Through this process, companies can easily identify and address nonconformances and work toward continuous improvement.
+Through this process, companies can easily identify and address non-conformances and work toward continuous improvement.

 9.3 – Lastly, section 9 requires companies to monitor key performance indicators, customer feedback, and audit results through regularly-scheduled management review meetings.
 Participation from top management is crucial.
 During this review of the QMS, leadership can define trends in feedback, review nonconformance and corrective action status, evaluate supplier performance, and monitor the effectiveness of their action on risks and opportunities.
-AS9100 puts specific focus on on-time delivery metrics as well as risk management decisions, requiring documentation of all performance measurements and risk assessments.
-These meeting should result in effective action items related to improvement, resource requirements, risks and opportunities, and needed changes to the QMS and its processes.
+AS9100 puts a specific focus on on-time delivery metrics as well as risk management decisions, requiring documentation of all performance measurements and risk assessments.
+These meetings should result in effective action items related to improvement, resource requirements, risks, opportunities, and needed changes to the QMS and its processes.
 Close records should be kept of each meeting for easy reference of proof during a certification audit.